folio-org/okapi/doc/guide.md

 For the specifics, see under .../okapi/okapi-core/src/main/raml/raml-util, files ramls/tenant.raml and schemas/moduleInfo.schema.
-The okapi-test-module has a very trivial implementation of this, and the moduleTest shows a module Descriptor that define this interface.
+The okapi-test-module has a very trivial implementation of this, and the moduleTest shows a module Descriptor that defines this interface.

 The tenant interface was introduced in version 1.0